Finitely forcible graphons: Open Problems and further directions

 The topology of the set $T(W)$ introduced in Section \ref{TYPICAL} gives rise to some interesting problems.
 It is easy to see that $R(W)\cap T(W)$ is dense in $T(W)$ (in the topology of $L_1[0,1]$, and if two graphons $W$ and $U$ are weakly isomorphic then $T(U)$ is homeomorphic to $T(W)$.

-Surprisingly, in each of the finitely forcible examples of this paper $T(W)$ is a compact topological space.
-For positive supports of polynomials, $T(W)$ is equivalent with the interval $[0,1]$.
+Surprisingly, in each of the finitely forcible examples of this paper $T(W)$ is a finite dimensional compact topological space.
+For positive supports of monotone polynomials, $T(W)$ is homeomorphic with the interval $[0,1]$.
 The topology of the regular CR-graphon corresponding to the binary tree is the Cantor set $\{0,1\}^\infty$.
-The examples constructed in Section \ref{SEC:IRR} correspond to the one point compactification of the natural numbers.
+The examples constructed in Section \ref{SEC:IRR} correspond to the one-point compactification of the natural numbers.

+This topological space was introduced and studied in \cite{LSz2,LSz7}, where it was proved that if $t(F,W)=0$ for some signed bipartite graph $F$, then $T(W)$ is finite dimensional and compact.
+The following conjectures would lead to the same conclusion from a different assumption.

 \begin{conjecture} If $W$ is finitely forcible in $\WW_0$ then $T(W)$ is a compact space.
 (We can't even prove that $T(W)$ is locally compact.) \end{conjecture}